Why Do Small Businesses Get SEO Wrong?

 It’s a very competitive term, so you probably won’t rank very high.
 Plus, you’ll end up with a high bounce rate because the vast majority of the searchers will be looking for cheap and cheerful collars and not niche, uber-expensive ones.

 That’s why your main keyword/phrase should be ‘designer Italian leather dog collars’.
-There will be less traffic for these longer keywords, but that also means it’s also less competitive, and the traffic you get will be highly targeted and more likely to convert into paying customers.
+There will be less traffic for these longer keywords, but that also means it’s less competitive, and the traffic you get will be highly targeted and more likely to convert into paying customers.

 3. Website Content

 Now that you have the traffic, you have to be able to turn it into paying customers.
 Check through your content.
 Have you used the words and phrases from your keyword research list?
-Are they in your URLs, page titles and first paragraphs?
+Are they in your URLs, page titles, and first paragraphs?
 Has each page been optimised for a different term?

 The one thing you must not do is stuff your keywords into every sentence.
 Above all, your writing should be natural.
 Use your keywords in your page title, headings, and opening paragraph, but also mix in synonyms.
-Plus, it’s wise to not only use your keyword/phrase in its entirety, but also break it down – so, yes use ‘designer leather dog collar’, but also make sure you use each word separately within your text.
+Plus, it’s wise to not only use your keyword/phrase in its entirety, but also break it down – so, yes, use ‘designer leather dog collar’, but also make sure you use each word separately within your text.

-4. Site and Content Maintenance
+5. Site and Content Maintenance

-5. Ignoring SEO altogether
+6. Ignoring SEO altogether

 For some business owners, SEO is just too much like hard work.
-There aren’t enough hours in the day, and what’s the point anyhow?
+There aren’t enough hours in the day, and what’s the point anyway?
 You don’t sell through your website; it’s just there for information.

 If that’s how you think, you’re missing the point.
 People research before they buy, and that means turning to Google (other search engines are available).
 By ignoring your SEO, you’re ignoring a vast swath of potential customers looking for what you offer.

 Even if you don’t have the time or inclination to do your SEO, there are plenty of companies out there that can help you.
-Granted, SEO suppliers vary in quality but provided you do your research, you’ll find the right fit for you, your business and your budget.
+Granted, SEO suppliers vary in quality, but provided you do your research, you’ll find the right fit for you, your business, and your budget.

-- SEO means you’ll be more visible.
+• SEO means you’ll be more visible.

-- SEO means you will enjoy organic growth.
+• SEO means you will enjoy organic growth.

-- SEO means you’ll boost your sales.
+• SEO means you’ll boost your sales.

 Final Words

 And as a result of SEO, you will get many customers to choose you, over your competitors.
-So, it is very important that your site is placed in the top positions of search engines.
+So, your site must be placed in the top positions of search engines.
+So never ignore SEO and have the patience to get the most out of your SEO efforts.